Honest Review: Semrush x SurferSEO Integration

 When two powerful tools join forces, there is always the potential for greatness.
 However, the recent integration between Semrush and Surfer SEO falls a bit short.
 Recently, Surfer SEO unveils new Semrush SurferSEO integration.

 Semrush’s website audit tool is unrivaled in its ability to show you what’s wrong with your website from an SEO perspective.
 Its list of features has expanded immensely over the years to include backlink audits, competitor analyses, site audits, content marketing assistance, and more.
 Meanwhile, Surfer SEO is an up-and-comer that’s shaking up the SEO world with its unique take on data analysis and Surfer for its cutting-edge SEO software.
 I’ve had a lot of success utilizing Surfer’s Content Editor to create SEO-optimized blog posts that rank on Google.
+I’ve been grateful to be able to focus on SEO and not have to worry about social media or other methods to share my content.

 Recently, Surfer SEO introduced a feature called Grow Flow that helps you keep your site up to date with the latest SEO trends.
 With the Content Editor in Surfer SEO, you can make sure to include all the relevant keywords at a certain point in time, but the only constant in life is change, so Grow Flow helps you by suggesting where to add in new keywords.
 It also helps you brainstorm new topic ideas and optimize your internal linking strategy.